dev-mindware/mindgest-frontend/PROFORMA_INVOICE_USAGE_EXAMPLES.md

 ---

-## 3. Create Proforma Invoice with Mixed Customer and Items
+## 3. Create Proforma Invoice with Mixed Client and Items

 ### Request